joshbra/llm-engineer-starter/README.md

 3. Install dependencies `pip install -r requirements.txt`
 4. Run the submission file.
 The program takes the file location of a PDF to parse with the --path-to-case-pdf parameter.
 The output is quite verbose so I recommend piping it to an output file `python submission.py --path-to-case-pdf <file path> > ouput.txt`
 5. The program will split the PDF into single pages, write them back to the same directory, then perform OCR on them, then submit for analysis.
+6. If for whatever reason you cannot get it running, there is an example output in `example_output.txt`

 ### Things I would do differently/improvements: